agricolamz/checkdown/README.md

                  insert_images(tmp, image_width = "40%")))
 ```

+It looks like it is better to change font size, if you want to change the size of the picture.

 ## 3. Some important notes

 * It is possible to avoid code in the output `.html`.
 Just use the chunk argument `echo=FALSE`.